cfpb/design-system/docs/pages/print-styles.md

   ### Prioritize content

   A page’s sidebar drops to the bottom of the page when printed.

-  ### Present readable line lengths

-  For pages with single-column layouts, such as blog pages, column width is reduced when printed to ensure readable line lengths on paper.
-Whereas as a reader may have control over aspects such as browser width and text size in a digital setting, they do not have this control when reading a printed piece, so it’s important that line lengths are as readable as possible.
-See the section "Line lengths" on the [Fonts](https://cfpb.github.io/design-system/foundation/fonts) page for more information.
 ---